 Last Updated on October 30, 2020 by Lynn

 Fall is my favorite time of year!
 I love it when it cools off, the bugs start disappearing and the leaves start changing colors.
 And you know that when fall gets here it’s time to start getting ready for Thanksgiving.
 I’ve got the perfect thing to get you in the mood!
 Let’s talk essential oils for Thanksgiving!

 Yes, there are certain oils that can be associated with Thanksgiving.
-Just think about all the smells around Thanksgiving!
-Pumpkin pies, Cranberries, Turkey and all the fixin’s.
+Just think about all the smells around Thanksgiving; Pumpkin pies, Cranberries, Turkey and all the fixin’s.
+Essential oils can create the same kind of goodness you feel when you smell these things.
 These oils can be used in several ways for Thanksgiving.
 Let’s take a look at which oils are my favorites and talk a little about them.